-Estimate the number of housing units within the jurisdiction that are occupied by low-or moderate-income families that contain lead-based paint hazards.
+Estimate the number of housing units within the jurisdiction that are occupied by low or moderate income families that contain lead-based paint hazards.
+91.205(e), 91.405

 Estimating the number of housing units with lead-based paint is difficult.
 Given that the vast majority of the District's housing stock was built before the federal government banned the use of lead paint in residential units, many owners of older housing stock could have, on their own or with public assistance, remediated environmental hazards.